-Indecisive people who aren’t sure about what they want are the polar opposite of arrogant types who will tell you exactly how to do your job.
+Indecisive people who aren’t sure about what they want are the polar opposite of the arrogant types who try to dictate every step of your job.
 Unfortunately, they can be just as difficult to work for.

-Clients need to provide feedback so the end result is something they love—especially on new build and remodel projects.
-If a client doesn’t communicate their desires or requirements, it’s nearly impossible to figure out how to please them.
+These clients do know what they don’t want, but don’t know what they actually want.
+As a result, they’re unable to provide precise enough feedback to ensure the end product is something they love—especially on new build and remodel projects.
+When clients don’t communicate their desires or requirements clearly, it’s nearly impossible for you to figure out how to please them.

 This is risky because you could deliver something they don’t like.
 The indecisive client will become a dissatisfied client, who can cause financial problems and hurt your reputation.

-Maybe you can’t put your finger on it, but have a feeling that someone will be difficult to work for.
-It’s okay to use that gut instinct to make a decision.
+Maybe you’re unable to put your finger on it, but have a feeling that someone will be difficult to work for.
+It’s OK to use that gut instinct to make a decision.

 There’s a saying that you don’t lose any money on jobs you don’t take.
-Turn it down without regret if you’re uncomfortable taking the job, especially if you notice other red flags.
+Turn down a job without regret if you’re uncomfortable taking it, especially if you notice other red flags.

-If you ignore the uneasiness and accept the job anyway, just make sure the estimate and contract details are in writing so you can refer to it if the client becomes difficult.
+If you ignore the uneasiness and accept the job anyway, just make sure the estimate and contract details are in writing so you can refer to them if the client becomes difficult.

 Despite best efforts, problems with clients can still occur.
-When that happens, refer to the estimate, contract and other documentation to remind the client (and yourself) what both parties agreed to.
+When that happens, refer to the estimate and contract and other documentation to remind the client (and yourself) what both parties agreed to.

-In 15 minutes, we’ll create a shortlist of cost estimating products that fit your company’s budget and requirements.
+In just a 15 minute call, we’ll create a shortlist of products that fit your company’s budget and requirements.
 Call (855) 998-8505 for a FREE, no-obligation consultation with a software advisor, or fill out this form for price quotes.